 Graduate School Registration

 The Office of the Registrar for the Graduate School at Weill Cornell Medical College is the official custodian of unabridged student academic records past, present, and future.
 The Registrar's staff plans and conducts student registration, maintains and updates academic records, interprets and applies academic policies, verifies enrollment and Master and Doctoral degrees awarded.
+For further inquiries, please contact the Registrar's Office located in room C-114 or calling 212-746-1050.

 Academic curriculum policies are administered by the individual programs.